cooperAntin/Divergent-Faction-Test/README.md

 DAUNTLESS- Brave
 EURADITE- Intelligent

-Alternativly, like in the series 'Divergent', a person can be classified as 'Divergent', a person who fits into multiple categories.
+Alternatively, like in the series 'Divergent', a person can be classified as 'Divergent', a person who fits into multiple categories.
 However, also like the in the series, the chances of being sorted as such are immensley improbable.